qkewq/socksprox/README.md

 # The SOCKS Protocol

 The SOCKS Version 5 Protocol is defined in [RFC 1928](https://datatracker.ietf.org/doc/html/rfc1928).
-The standard defines the the SOCKS handshake as well as what commands can be sent to the server.
+The standard defines the SOCKS handshake as well as what commands can be sent to the server.
 The registered port for SOCKS is `TCP:1080`.

 ## Handshake
 Once the client has completed the TCP handshake with the server the SOCKS hand shake begins.
 The `method request` is the first message sent to the server by the client.
 The first byte is always `0x05` to represent SOCKS version 5.
 The second byte specifies the number of bytes that will follow, between 1 and 255.
 The following bytes are method specifier octets, these specify the authentication methods the client is requesting to use to connect to the server.
 The defined methods are `0x00 No Authentication`, `0x01 GSSAPI`, and `0x02 Username\Password`.